Maarten Tromp: Legacy

-Tromp was survived by his second son, Cornelis Maartenszoon Tromp (1629-1691), who was also a distinguished naval officer.
-He later became Commander of the Dutch navy, in the rank of Lieutenant-Admiral-General, after previously having commanded the Danish navy.
+Tromp's second son, Cornelis Maartenszoon Tromp (1629-1691) was also a distinguished naval officer.
+Cornelis later became Commander of the Dutch navy, in the rank of Lieutenant-Admiral-General, after previously having commanded the Danish navy.
+Several ships of the Royal Netherlands Navy have carried the name HNLMS Tromp after them.

-In the 2015 film "Michiel de Ruyter" Maarten Tromp is portrayed by Rutger Hauer.
+In the 2015 film Michiel de Ruyter Maarten Tromp is portrayed by Rutger Hauer.